-Center for Advising and Student Achievement
+Collaborative for Student Achievement

-CSU does not offer specific “pre-health” majors as health professions programs neither prefer nor recommend any particular undergraduate major(s).
-Students interested in a career in the health professions may select a major from among the many choices offered by CSU.
+CSU does not offer specific “pre-health” or "pre-vet" majors as health professions programs neither prefer nor recommend any particular undergraduate major(s).
+Students interested in a career in any health profession may select a major from among the many choices offered by CSU.
 After declaring an academic major, a student is assigned an academic advisor from that department to ensure they fulfill the requirements for that major.
 Placement into health professions programs is extremely competitive and a successful applicant needs to be well informed regarding course requirements and other factors considered by veterinary admissions committees